eliasb/dfsocial/README.md

 **Description**
 -------------

-This is a Drupal 8 Open Social Distribution Development Environment using mostly Official Docker Images with the exception of the **"eliasny/drupal-open-social:8.3.5-apache"** image since there are no official **"Open Social"** Docker Images.
+This is a Drupal 8 Open Social Distribution Development Environment using mostly Official Docker Images with the exception for the **"eliasny/drupal-open-social:8.3.5-apache"** image since there are no official **"Open Social"** Docker Images.
 This Docker-Compose Project includes **Drupal 8 Open Social Distribution**, **Drupal Console**, **Composer**, **Drush**, and **PHPMyAdmin**.
 It will also have Volumes configured in a way that will allow you to use your favorite IDE such as **Eclipse PDT**.
 The HTML files as well as the database are backed up in the folder that you will create for each of your clients.

 ----------

 ## **1. Install Docker Toolbox**

 If you don't have Docker installed in your computer yet, I'd recommend that you start with Docker Toolbox.
-This is a set of tools that include a tool called Kitematic, which will make your first experience with Docker much easier.
+This is a set of tools that includes a tool called Kitematic which will make your first experience with Docker much easier.
 Docker Toolbox is available for Windows or Mac and it will create a small VirtualBox VM that will allow Docker to run in your computer without much hassle.

 My first experience with Kitematic was a little disappointing.
 I felt a little like I was riding a bicycle with soldered training wheels.
 I was mistaken.
-Once I got a little more experienced with Docker, I realized that I could access the back-end of Kitematic with a Terminal window and use Kitematic in combination with it.
+Once I got a little more experienced with Docker I realized that I could access the back-end of Kitematic with a Terminal window and use Kitematic in combination with it.

 [https://www.docker.com/products/docker-toolbox](https://www.docker.com/products/docker-toolbox)